nicolasbava/frontend-dev-challenge/README.md

         /footer                     folder that contains Folder section
         /hero                       folder that contains Hero section
-        /input                      folder that contains Input components and elements /modals                     folder that contains the differents modals /nav-bar                    folder that contains Navegation Bar components /shadow                     folder that contains shadows elements
+        /input                      folder that contains Input components and elements /modals -                   folder that contains the differents modals for alert, mobile menu and whatsapp /...
-        /testimonials               folder that contains Testimonials Section
+        /nav-bar                    folder that contains Navegation Bar components /testimonials               folder that contains Testimonials Section

     /models-                        has json databases to display in accordion and testimonials